consbio/mbtileserver/README.md

 ### 0.6 (in progress)

--   fixed bug in map preview when bounds is not defined for a tileset (#84)
+-   fixed bug in map preview when bounds are not defined for a tileset (#84)
 -   updated Leaflet to 1.6.0 and Mapbox GL to 0.32.0 (larger upgrades contingent on #65)
 -   fixed issues with `--tls` option (#89)
 -   added example proxy configuration for Caddy and NGINX (#91)
 -   fixed issues with map preview page using HTTP basemaps (#90)
 -   resolved template loading issues (#85)
 -   breaking changes:
+    -   `handlers.go`:
         -   Removed `TemplatesFromAssets` as it was not used internally, and unlikely used externally
+        -   Removed `secretKey` from `NewFromBaseDir` parameters; this is replaced by calling `SetRequestAuthKey` on a `ServiceSet`.

 ### 0.5.0